Finance & Accounting Field Operations Security Asset-Based Lending

 Specific vulnerabilities the firm identified included:

-"CyberFence ensures our team can securely access sensitive financial data wherever our work takes us — from a client's back office to a hotel room between engagements."
+"CyberFence ensures our team can securely access sensitive financial data wherever our work takes us — from a client's back office in New York to a hotel room between engagements in Dublin or Mexico City."

 The Solution

-The firm selected CyberFence to establish a consistent, enforced security standard across its entire field consultant team — one that required no IT expertise to deploy, no client-side configuration, and no change to how consultants actually work.
+ABLC selected CyberFence to establish a consistent, enforced security standard across its entire global field examination team — one that required no IT expertise to deploy, no client-side configuration, and no change to how examiners actually work in the field.

 Deployment was straightforward.
-Consultants installed the CyberFence app on their firm-issued laptops and personal mobile devices.
-From that point forward, every connection — regardless of whether it was made from a borrower's conference room, a hotel lobby, or a home office — was encrypted before leaving the device.
+ABLC examiners installed the CyberFence app on their laptops and mobile devices.
+From that point forward, every connection — regardless of whether it was made from a borrower's conference room in Miami, a hotel lobby in Dublin, or a manufacturing facility in Mexico City — was encrypted before leaving the device.

 Key elements of the deployment: